 This is very eclectic.
-It contains songs and other creative responses to Fossil Fuel issues.
-As Carbon Canaries’ songs need to be sing-along-able, some of these excellent songs don’t make it on the list, but they are great.
-In no particular order … newer additions at the top of the list from 2015 on!
+It contains songs and other great creative responses to Fossil Fuel issues.
+As Carbon Canaries’ songs need to be sing-along-able parodies to existing tunes, some of these excellent songs don’t make it on the list, but they are great.
+In no particular order … newer additions at the top of the list.

 You Tube Video Published on Sep 17, 2013 – Fantastic.

 For Tim O’Brien and Darrell Scott, the message is in the music.
 In this Sitch exclusive, the two veritable veterans have released “Keep Your Dirty Lights On” a video which only glimpses the artists for but a moment; instead focusing on the heartbreaking history about King Coal and an industry of environmental destruction.
 The track comes from the duo’s recently released record, Memories and Moments.

 Annette Schneider wrote “Along the Road to Boggabri” at Maules Creek one evening, and here it is played by Simon Wells.
 It is really well-written.
 The words are also there.
 Tune for non-Aussies is a folk song called “The Road to Gundagai”.

 Message to you Turnbull! from the Glorious Rabble.
 “The subject of our toe-tapping, smiling, dancing outrage is certainly the most pressing of all our problems; Climate Change.
 Warm Is Not Cool! ” Fantasmic Pop Up happiness.

 People Gonna rise like water/we’re gonna calm this crisis down/I hear the voice of my great grand daughter/we gotta keep – coal in the ground.
 Great song at beginning and end of this video from Rise Up Singing Adalaide

 Leave it in the Ground by the Bushwhackers – Buy Leave It In The Ground on iTunes HERE